 Once in Zevenaar, the family member will receive the decision from the IND.
 It says that the person will receive a residence permit.
 Sometimes the IND also takes biometrics (passport photo, fingerprints and signature).
 After registration, the family members must also have themselves registered in the Personal Records Database (in Dutch: Basisregistratie Persoonsgegevens or BRP).
 The local council of Westerwolde does this for all asylum seekers.

 Keeping the Netherlands safe is an important goal of the IND.
 So, if someone wants to come to the Netherlands, we always check whether they pose any threat, for example, to public order or national security.
 We also investigate whether persons arriving here for family reunification have been guilty of war crimes or crimes against humanity.
 There is no room in the Netherlands for people who commit such serious crimes.
 They will not receive a residence permit under any circumstances.

 It often happens that children travel to the Netherlands on their own, without their parents.
 More often than not, these so-called unaccompanied minors (in Dutch: alleenstaande minderjarige vreemdelingen, or AMVs) come to Europe with the help of…

 The United Kingdom left the European Union on 31 January 2020.
 This had significant consequences for tens of thousands of British residents in the Netherlands.
-The IND came into action and arranged a unique Brexit line, newsletter, and residence…
+The IND took action and arranged a unique Brexit line, newsletter, and residence permit,…